SaavanG/moc_alumni_database/README.md

 ## Support

-For questions or support, contact the MOC leadership team.
+For questions or support, contact the Trinity MOC leadership team.

 ## License

-This project is for internal use by the MOC organization.
+This project is for internal use by the Trinity MOC organization.